Magnimont/Nexus/README.md

 Update the database configuration in `config/database.js`.
 Customize other settings in `config/config.js` if needed.
-Change the indicated variables in `nodemailer.js` and `settings.js` too.
+Change the indicated variables in `settings.js` too.
+In the `.env.example` file change all variables to whatever you want and change the filename to `.env`.

 #### 4.Start the server: